 - Before you click on any link, ask yourself, “Does this seem sketchy?”
 There are a lot of attacks that involve sending someone a malicious link.
 Protect yourself by stopping to think before you blindly click something.
 If it seems sketchy, it’s probably sketchy.
 Here are a few things you can check for if you’re not sure what sketchy URLs look like.

-Update: This post used to suggest using a VPN on public networks.
+Update: This post originally suggested using a VPN on public networks.
 I've learned more since writing this article, and I no longer suggest using a VPN unless you're trying to get around content restrictions or a firewall.